Taking Tylenol has been associated with liver damage and failure.

-Additionally, the FDA required new stronger warnings on labels to warn patients and doctors about the risk of liver damage.
+Additionally, the FDA required new stronger warnings on labels to alert patients and doctors about the risk of liver damage.
 However, the FDA’s warnings did not apply to over-the-counter Tylenol medications.

 Numerous medical studies have revealed that consumers often take more than the recommended amounts listed on over-the-counter medication labels.

-The Tylenol federal cases have been consolidated in a multi-district ligation proceeding to streamline the process.
+The Tylenol federal cases have been consolidated in a multi-district litigation proceeding to streamline the process.